Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week1.md

 Below is the outcome of the commands i executed, displaying my docker images
 ![docker_images](assets/week%201%20docker%20image.png)

-- I installed Docker on my localmachine
+I installed Docker on my localmachine
 ![docker_localmachine](assets/Screenshot%20(180).png)

-- I Launched an EC2 instance that has docker installed,
+I Launched an EC2 instance that has docker installed,
 ![EC2_instance](assets/week%201%20EC2.jpg)

-This the docker compose file I used to run both the containers inside ec2
+This the docker compose commands I added to the file to run both the containers inside ec2

 ```version: "3.8"
 services: